mlund/CPPM/README.md

 - `mc/` - Directory with Monte Carlo data and C++ code
 - `md/` - Directory with Notebook for MD simulations using OpenMM (experimental!)

-To open this Notebook, use [Conda](https://www.continuum.io/downloads) and make sure all required packages are loaded by issuing the following terminal commands,
+To open this Notebook, install python via [(Mini)conda](https://www.continuum.io/downloads) and make sure all required packages are loaded by issuing the following terminal commands,

     conda env create -f environment.yml